TheBestOrNothing/docker-mailserver/anonymous-mailserver/05-oauth2-readme.md

       --mail-from "${USER_ACCOUNT}" --mail-rcpt "${USER_ACCOUNT}" --upload-file - <<< 'RFC 5322 content - not important' \
       && grep "postfix/submission/smtpd.*, sasl_method=${AUTH_METHOD}, sasl_username=${USER_ACCOUNT}" /var/log/mail/mail.log
   ```
-You should see an **OAuth2 login button for MetaMask**.
-It will redirect you to the OIDC login page and return to Roundcube after authentication.